 Obsessive compulsive disorder includes many ritualized behaviours.
 These can be also called its types.

 - Washers usually have a cleaning or hand-washing compulsions.

 - Checkers repeatedly check things (oven turned off, door locked, etc.) that they associate with harm or danger.

 - Doubters and sinners are afraid that if everything isn’t perfect or done just right, something terrible will happen or they will be punished.

-- Counters and arrangers may have superstitions about certain numbers, colors, or arrangements.
+- Counters and arrangers may have superstitions about certain numbers, colours, or arrangements.